 Devotees in large numbers gather to join the procession that is taken to the ghat to immerse the goddess in water.

-Women, especially married women, first start atrocities on the goddess by applying red vermilion or vermilion powder and then on each other.
+Women, especially married women, first start atrocities on the goddess.
+Which is by applying red vermilion or vermilion powder and then on each other.
 It is said to be a symbol of marriage and fertility.

 Durga Puja Pandals & Decorations